winsonwq/Mr.Coverage/README.md

 _PS: All installation tests are done in Mac._
 ## Usage
-For command `mr-coverage`, there is one more param called `--project-directory` or `--pd`.
-It should be assigned to your testing directory which can support your specs to run.
-Usually, it will be your project directory.

-The other arguments are all from `mocha` which is the jasmine runner in nodejs.
-Especially, `directory` param for `mocha` means your spec folder.
-Right now, spec folder is always relative to the `--project-directory` folder.
+For command `mr-coverage`.

 ### Coverage.json
-You must set a `coverage.json` file under the root `--project-directory` folder.
+You must set a `coverage.json` file under the root folder.
 The content of that is a array to mark which file or folder Mr.Coverage should track.
 ```
 [
   'script.js',